 - Do you have discharge from your penis or blood in your semen?

 - Do you have pain when you urinate, or a frequent or urgent need to urinate?

 - Do you have pain during intercourse or when you ejaculate?

-- Have you ever been tested for STIs?
+- Have you or has your partner had or been tested for an STI?

-- Have you been diagnosed with any other prostate conditions?
+- Have you been diagnosed with a prostate condition or urinary tract infection?

 What you can do in the meantime

-While you wait for your appointment, avoid all sexual contact that could put your partner at risk of contracting an STI.
-This includes sexual intercourse, oral sex and any skin-to-skin contact with your genitals.
+While you wait for your appointment, avoid sexual contact that could put your partner at risk of contracting an STI, including sexual intercourse, oral sex and any skin-to-skin contact with your genitals.
 Let your sex partner or partners know about your signs and symptoms, so they can also seek testing.